 P.J. served as the Criminal Justice Act (CJA) Panel Representative for the U.S. District Court for the Western District of Missouri.
 He was appointed to that position in 2007 by the Honorable Fernando J. Gaitan, Jr., Chief District Judge for the Western District of Missouri and was again nominated and reconfirmed to this position by the Honorable David Gregory Kays who currently serves as the Chief District Judge in the Western District of Missouri.

-P.J. very is active in the community and has proudly served as a Big Brother in the Big Brothers and Big Sisters of Kansas City Program for over 10 years.
+P.J. is very active in the community and has proudly served as a Big Brother in the Big Brothers and Big Sisters of Kansas City Program for over 10 years.
 He served on the Board of Directors of the Bishop Sullivan Center for over 6 years.
 He is also active with the Sigma Alpha Epsilon fraternity at Rockhurst University.

 SIGNIFICANT CASES AND RESULTS